abique/midi-parser/README.md

 ## Use in your project

+You can build midi-parser via `cmake . && make`.

-To build midi-parser as part of your program, add `src/midi-parser.c` to your project's object files, and the `include/` folder to your include path.
+Alternatively, to build midi-parser as part of your program, add `src/midi-parser.c` to your project's object files, and the `include/` folder to your include path.
 (For Visual Studio, you'll find the required fields in your